 Theo's lease in Nashville was ending.
 Something had to give.

 In the meantime, Theo needed a plan.
 His job wasn't remote — his CEO was, in his words, old and set in his ways.
-So Alyssa did what Alyssa does: she coached him.
+So Alyssa did what Alyssa does: she encouraged him, prepped him, coached him.
 They ran mock conversations, talked strategy, and prepared him to walk into his boss's office and essentially say: I go remote, or I walk.

-With that settled, Theo packed his life into storage and moved up to Pennsylvania into a cousin's guest room — close enough to spend weekends together, sometimes whole weeks — while they figured out the next move.
+With that settled, Theo packed his life into storage and moved up to Pennsylvania into a cousin's guest room — close enough to spend weekends with his new love, sometimes whole weeks — while they figured out the next move.

 They spent the holidays attached at the hip, bouncing between families, celebrating Christmas and Hanukkah and New Year's, and life in general like the newly minted unit they were.

-Florida had been the plan.
-Warm, beachy, sentimental (Miami, after all).
-But then Alyssa's sister called with news: she needed to break her Phoenix lease by February — she was moving in with her fiancé — and couldn't afford to eat the security deposit.
+Florida had been the plan for their next chapter of cohabitation.
+Warm, beachy, sentimental for them (S. Florida after all).
+But then Alyssa's sister called with news: she needed to break her Phoenix lease soon — she was moving in with her fiancé — and couldn't afford to eat the security deposit or risk the blemish on her perfect tenant record.

 And something clicked.